RSS

 space

-Stuart and Jill Briscoe, who have been married more than 60 years, are often asked the secret to a long marriage.
-Stuart likes to quip, “Keep your promises and live a long time.”
+Stuart and Jill Briscoe, who were married more than 60 years, were often asked the secret to a long marriage.
+Stuart liked to quip, “Keep your promises and live a long time.”
 In a nutshell, that’s all you have to do to keep your marriage intact, but it’s easier said than done!

 space